seemamishra33/Predictive-Model-for-Weight/README.md

 In general, the higher the R2 Score value, the better the model learned the data.
 Usually, its value ranges from 0 to 1.
 So, we want its value to be as close to 1.
 In this case R2 is computed as 0.8577 which pretty much close to 1.

+## Training Error and Testing Error
+The calculate training set score as 0.8542.
+Similarly, the calculate test set score as 0.8570.
+The scores are reasonably good.
+So, the model does learn the relationships appropriately from the training data and perform well on the testing dataset.